lorenzo-delsignore/pointclouds-search-engine/README.md

 # 3D-PointClouds-ShapeCompletion-and-Classification

-The goal of this project is to build a web application, that acts as a search engine for 3D objects, allowing users to interact with our deep learning network and retrieve similar objects.
+The goal of this project is to build a web application, that acts as a search engine for 3D objects, allowing users to interact with a deep learning network and retrieve similar objects.

 The application is built with the React.js framework and communicates with the backend using APIs.